 10. Princess Anne, Maryland: Muskrat ‘dive’ in

-The muskrat was trapped for pelts and meat for generations in the Chesapeake Bay region, making it a prime candidate for a New Year's Eve mascot.
-Marshall Muskrat glides down a zip line in a top hat and cape during Midnight Muskrat Dive.
+The muskrat has been trapped for pelts and meat for generations in the Chesapeake Bay region, making it a prime candidate for New Year’s Eve mascot.
+Unlike in other events that use replicas, Marshall Muskrat is the real deal: a stuffed muskrat in top hat and cape.

 13. Port Clinton, Ohio: Walleye drop

-In the Walleye Capital of the World, located on the Ohio shoreline of Lake Erie, residents reel in the New Year with a 20-foot, 600-pound fiberglass fish modeled after the town mascot, Wylie the Walleye.
+Along the Ohio shoreline of Lake Erie, Port Clinton reels in the New Year with a 20-foot, 600-pound Fiberglas fish modeled after the town mascot, Wylie the Walleye.

-Walleye Madness at Midnight begins in the afternoon with a "minnow drop" for children and culminates in the lowering of Wylie before midnight, followed by fireworks.
+Since 1996, residents of the self-proclaimed Walleye Capital of the World have braved freezing temperatures for Walleye Madness at Midnight.
+Festivities begin in the afternoon and culminate in the lowering of Wylie before midnight, followed by fireworks.

 14. Lebanon, Pennsylvania: Bologna drop